ArctosDB/arctos-webinars/README.md

 ## One week in advance...

 1. Meet with presenters in advance to check software and sound.
-All presenters need to do the Adobe Connect Diagnostic Test.
+All presenters need to do the [Adobe Connect Diagnostic Test](http://idigbio.adobeconnect.com/common/help/en/support/meeting_test.htm).

+1. Copy relevant links (to the post-webinar survey, from the powerpoint presentation, etc.) into a place from which you can easy copy-paste them into the chat during the webinar.
+Participants typically cannot click on links in the presenter's slideshow in the Adobe Connect environment.

 1. Communicate about webinar to relevant communities via the following lists:
     - Arctos Working Group